|Elkhorn Mountain and Elkhorn South Mountain Map with photos|

 |Erich and Thomas, defying gravity around the Gendarme|

 Whichever route you decide to take, you end up at the same point, some short low fifth class steps that are easy to climb with little exposure.
 We mounted the steps and looked back to see Thomas and Erich rounding the gendarme, the photograph is one of my best this year.
-The route follows a bench around the south (right) you have the option to stay high or get down low into what I think people call the west basin.
+The route follows a bench around the south (right) you have the option to stay high or get down low into what I think people call the upper amphitheater.
 We did both, one on the way up and the other on the way down.
 I would recommend the lower route, it was much faster and free of exposure, save for choss falling down on your head if anyone is on the summit above.
 After climbing out of the basin turn left sharply and head up the class 3/4 gully that leads to the top of the choss pile….er I mean summit.

 The four of us lounged on the summit for quite some time, taking in the view of the surrounding landscape.
 Ryan and I examined Elkhorn South Mountain (Colwell) carefully for a route.
 It looked easy enough, the trick would be getting to it!
 After our snack The two groups went our different ways, Ryan and I descended the northwest ridge route and the other group the west couloir.
 On our descent we made use of the generous number of rappel stations to make it more relaxed.
 From our tent to the summit and back down we did it in 6 hours, no speed record but it was a first ascent of this mountain for each of us.
 For the record, Erich and Thomas were waiting at the bottom of our route, with their packs off and tent already set up.